 If a health care plan refuses to pay for your medical care, you might be able to have an independent review organization (IRO) review the decision.
-IROs are independent third parties certified by the Texas Department of Insurance to review health care services that plans deny because they consider them medically unnecessary, inappropriate, or experimental.
-The health care plan must comply with the IRO’s decision and pay for the review.
+To be eligible for an independent review, your plan must be regulated by the Texas Department of Insurance (TDI).
+ERISA plans, Medicaid, Medicare, and certain other health plans don’t have to participate in the IRO process.
+Contact your health care plan to find out if it’s required to participate.
+IROs are certified by TDI and health care plans must comply with their decisions.

-Asking for an IRO Review
+Asking for a Review

-You may ask for an independent review if
+After you’ve been through your plan’s appeals process, you may ask for an independent review if

-If your plan didn't tell you about your rights to an appeal or independent review, call TDI’s Consumer Help Line at 1-800-252-3439 or 512-463-6515 in Austin.
+If your plan didn't tell you about your rights to an appeal or independent review, call TDI’s Consumer Help Line at 1-800-252-3439.

-The IRO Process Time Frame
+The Review Process

 Don’t send your medical records to TDI.

-For more information about IRO’s, call TDI's Managed Care Quality Assurance Office at 1-866-554-4926 or 512-322-4266 in Austin.
+For more information about IROs, call TDI's Managed Care Quality Assurance Office at 1-866-554-4926 or visit the MCQA website.

 The information in this publication is current as of the revision date.
 Changes in laws and agency administrative rules made after the revision date may affect the content.
 View current information on our website.
 TDI distributes this publication for educational purposes only.
 This publication is not an endorsement by TDI of any service, product, or company.

-For more information contact:
+For more information, contact:

 Last updated: 04/13/2017